sal55/langs/oldmdocs.md

 declares three ints, of which b is initialised.

+All variables are mutable, and this can be indicated like this:

+    mut int a,b,c

+But usually I never bother with 'mut'; it is just for completeness.

+There are 'let' that can be used in place of 'mut':

+    let int a:=123, b:=456           # initialisation is required

+These are intended as read-only values, so cannot be reassigned, but M doesn't really deal with that vigorously: it complains about a let variable on the left of an assignment, or taking its address, but that's about it.

 ### Static Variables

 Module-level variables are always static (reside at a fixed location in bss or data segments) rather then be on the stack (or on the heap).
 A 'static' prefix would be an error.